CZTS: Material properties

 Carrier concentrations and absorption coefficient of CZTS are similar to CIGS.
 Other properties such as carrier lifetime (and related diffusion length) are low (below 9 ns) for CZTS.
 This low carrier lifetime may be due to high density of active defects or recombination at grain boundaries.
 Defect formation in CZTS is prevalent due to low defect formation energies of zinc-copper antisite defects and copper vacancies.
 These defects create 'effective' charge in the crystal structure, which is stabilized by the aggregation of different defects that compensate for the charge disparity to become effectively neutral.
 As a result, electron-trapping states are formed, which enables recombination.
 Having deep-level defect states lowers the open-circuit voltage and the conversion efficiency of a CZTS solar cell.

 Many secondary phases are possible in quaternary compounds like CZTS and their presence can affect the solar cell performance.
 Secondary phases can provide shunting current paths through the solar cell or act as recombination centers, both degrading solar cell performance.
 From the literature it appears that all secondary phases have a detrimental effect on CZTS performance, and many of them are both hard to detect and commonly present.
 Common phases include ZnS, SnS, CuS, and Cu2SnS3.
 Identification of these phases is challenging by traditional methods like X-ray diffraction (XRD) due to the peak overlap of ZnS and Cu2SnS3 with CZTS.
-Other methods like Raman scattering are being explored to help characterize CZTS.
+Some impurities such as ZnS and Cu8GeS6 can be selectively removed from the CZTS or CZGS by treatment with hot diluted HCl.
+Polymorphism could be another source of defects in CZTS.
+Band gap of different polymorphs have been found to range from 1.12 to 1.45 eV.
+Other methods like Raman scattering are being explored to help characterize CZTS polymorphs.